microsoft/accessibility-insights-web/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/stars/pbjjkligggfmakdaogkfomddhfmpjeni.svg)](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni/reviews)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=microsoft/accessibility-insights-web)](https://dependabot.com)

+Two projects are built from this repository:

-Accessibility Insights for Web is a browser extension for Google Chrome and the new Microsoft Edge, used for assessing the accessibility of web sites and web applications.
-Accessibility Insights for Android is a cross-platform desktop tool used for testing accessibility of Android applications.
+-   Accessibility Insights for Web is a browser extension for Google Chrome and the new Microsoft Edge, used for assessing the accessibility of web sites and web applications.
+-   Accessibility Insights for Android is a cross-platform desktop tool used for testing accessibility of Android applications.
 Both products are built from this repository.

-### Running the extension
+### Running Accessibility Insights for Web

 You can install the extension from one of the following links